 - People who wish to embark on a career in translation

-You will work on practical translation assignments, such as past papers and/or text of a similar length and difficulty.
+You will work on practical translation assignments, familiarising yourself with the text types used in the examination and with the challenges they pose.
 We may also use shorter text to familiarise you with the requirements of the course or specific text types or domains.
 Although you can take individual modules only, we usually recommend taking all available practical modules in order to explore the available semi-specialist options and to progress translation competence.

 Certificate of Completion

 On successful completion of each module, you receive a Certificate of Completion, which may be used as evidence of Continuing Professional Development.

 Please note, fees for taking the IoLET examinations are not included in the course fees.
 A guide to examination fees is available from the CioL.